Originally posted April 26, 2013:

 I was glad to help him out, so we arranged to meet at the house he was renting in Stillwater (I was living in Ponca City at the time), on a Saturday.
 He went to the Morrison, Oklahoma bank and had the bank president sign the stock certificates, and when I arrived, at his home, I handed him a check for $1600.00 and he gave me the stock certificate for 50 shares ($32 per share).

 The price of the stock has gone up and down through the years….
 I could have made a profit on them I suppose.
 I have kept them to this day.
-Every 3 months I receive a dividend check in the mail for $19 from those 50 shares…..
+They split once so then I had 100 shares.
+Every 3 months I receive a dividend check in the mail for $36.00 from those 100 shares….
 I hang onto those shares.
-Maybe it is because ever three months, I am reminded of the day I bought those shares.
+Maybe it is because every three months, I am reminded of the day I bought them.

 When I arrived at Arthur’s house out in the country, just down the road from where I eventually bought my own home up on the hill, Arthur handed me the certificates and said, “that’s it….
 That’s the last of the package I received….
 It sure didn’t last long.”
 I shook his hand, gave him a hug and said goodbye.
 That was the last time I ever heard from Arthur.

 I think today he is living in Tulsa.
 I am not certain.
-He would be in his early 60’s now.
+He would be in his mid 60’s now.
 I only hope that all is well with him and his family.
 I hope that he finally found a place to settle down.
-Some place where he could wake up each day….. go to work, or walk down the street and talk to a friend who enjoys a good argument.
+Some place where he could wake up each day…. go to work or walk down the street and talk to a friend who enjoys a good argument.
 I know that if he could do that, then he would be content.
 Nothing was more enjoyable to Arthur than being able to take part in a good argument.